dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## Add configuration at startup from an external assembly

-An [IHostingStartup](/dotnet/api/microsoft.aspnetcore.hosting.ihostingstartup) implementation allows adding enhancements to an app at startup from an external assembly outside of the app's `Startup` class.
-For more information, see [Enhance an app from an external assembly](xref:fundamentals/configuration/platform-specific-configuration).
+An <xref:Microsoft.AspNetCore.Hosting.IHostingStartup> implementation allows adding enhancements to an app at startup from an external assembly outside of the app's `Startup` class.
+For more information, see <xref:fundamentals/configuration/platform-specific-configuration>.

 ## Additional resources